WrestleMania I: Main events

 The next match on the card was a $15,000 Body Slam Challenge between André the Giant and Big John Studd, who was accompanied by Bobby Heenan.
 The stipulation of the match was that André the Giant had to body slam Studd to win $15,000, and if he failed, he would be forced to retire.
 After beginning the match in the defensive position, André countered with chops and a headbutt.
-From then on André controlled the match and after weakening Studd's knees with multiple kicks, André was able to lift Studd over his shoulders and execute a body slam to win the match.
+From then on, André controlled the match and after weakening Studd's knees with multiple kicks, André was able to lift Studd over his shoulders and execute a body slam to win the match.
 After André collected his prize money, he started throwing the money out to the audience.
-Heenan, however, grabbed the bag holding the remainder of the winnings and ran from ringside.
+Heenan, however, grabbed the bag holding the remainder of the winnings and ran from the ringside.
 As a result of the match, André was able to continue his career and his WWF undefeated streak was unscathed.

 After all the men had left ringside, it was time for the WWF Women's Championship match between Wendi Richter, managed by singer Cyndi Lauper, and Leilani Kai, managed by former champion The Fabulous Moolah.
 Shortly after the match began, Moolah grabbed Richter as she was outside on the floor, but Lauper saved her from an attack.
 Kai then performed a flying crossbody from the top rope, but Richter used Kai's momentum to roll-up Kai in a pinning position.
 With this pin, Richter became the new Women's Champion.

 The main event and last match of the night pitted Hulk Hogan, the reigning WWF World Heavyweight Champion, and Mr. T, accompanied by Jimmy Snuka, against "Rowdy" Roddy Piper and "Mr. Wonderful" Paul Orndorff, accompanied by "Cowboy" Bob Orton.
 Professional boxer Muhammad Ali was the special guest referee (on the outside of the ring), New York Yankees manager Billy Martin was the guest ring announcer while Liberace (accompanied by The Rockettes) was the guest time keeper.
 First, Piper, Orndorff, and Orton made their way to the ring as drums and bagpipes played, causing the crowd to boo.
 Crowd favorites Hogan, Mr. T, and Snuka made their way to the ring next.
 The match began with Mr. T and Piper in the ring and the two traded blows.
 Midway through the match, all four men began brawling in the ring, and Muhammad Ali punched Piper in an attempt to restore order.
 After the match's order was restored, Orndorff and Piper had the offensive advantage.
 As Orndorff locked Hogan into a full nelson, Orton climbed the top rope to attempt to knock out Hogan.
 Instead, Orton mistakenly hit Orndorff, and Hogan pinned him to win the match.
 In frustration, Piper knocked out the in-ring official, Pat Patterson, before he and Orton retreated backstage leaving Orndorff alone in the ring with Hogan, Mr. T, and Snuka.